MIC-AIML/Fardeen-Khan-21BAI1193/README.md

 -> Run the cells to view the results.

 ### REFERENCES
-1. Kaggle - 'insurance.csv' was downloaded from Kaggle.
+1. Kaggle - 'insurance.csv' dataset was downloaded from Kaggle.
-Referenced data visualization from Kaggle.
 2. Gradio Docs - To implement the interface for the ML model.

 **Further improvements are in progress to get a better performance metric and improve the prediction score**